get your digestive system into mint condition

 And then…let’s all scream for ice cream!

-Summer school is in session now (class started this week) and there’s still time for you to grab your seat.
+Summer school is in session right now and there’s still time for you to secure your seat.

 Join me and this community of hundreds of practitioners changing the way we do healthcare and harnessing the real meaning of food as medicine!